MooersLab/crystallization-observation-record-24wells/README.md

-# Scoresheet for recording observations and post-crystallization treatments of crystals
+# Scoresheet for crystallization drops and post-crystallization treatments